HOME PAGE STRINGING ANTIQUE RACKETS HISTORY

 How Often Should I Re-String My Tennis Racket ?

-There is no precise answer to this question with many variables: how often you play tennis, what string you use, your skill level and the length of time the string is in the racket for and temperature.
+It depends on numerous factors:- The type and diameter (gauge) of the string, how often the racket is used, the length of time the string has been in the racket and the level and style of play, and temperature.
 Some tennis players will notice that a racket string becomes less playable after about 20 hours of play.
 They start losing control and assume that the problem is their own and begin to change their game strokes to accommodate the loss of tension and elasticity in the strings.
 Some players will continue to play with a dead racket until a string breaks.
 Even if a racket is not used the strings will gradually lose tension and elasticity over a period of several weeks.

-If we take a professional tournament player, we would often string about 8 rackets up in the morning before the tournament.
-The professional would change his racket usually every nine games when the balls are changed.
-However a club tennis player may only hit the ball with a third of the power so we might assume that the elasticity in the strings might last for 27 games before feeling lifeless.
-Tension is lost the longer strings are kept in a racket and every time the racket is used.
-Most strings may need replacing every 10 to 15 hours of play.
+If we take a professional tournament player, we would often string about 8 rackets up in the day before the tournament.
+The professional would change his racket usually after the first 7 games and then every nine games when the balls are changed usually after 35 to 45 minutes of play.
+However a club tennis player may only hit the ball with a third of the power so would need to replace monofilament strings after 6-20 hours of play, multifilament after 15 to 30 hours of play depending on the level and style of play.
+Strings in Junior rackets may last longer when they are not generating so much power and spin.
+Tension is also lost the longer strings are kept in a racket.
+Even if the racket has not been used , re-string a racket with monofilament strings every 2 months, multifilament strings every 3 months and natural gut every 6 months.
+If you have a pocket computer, eg the ERT 300, restring after 10% of the dynamic tension has been lost.

 Buying Antique and Collectors Rackets

-1. Rackets made before 1930.
+2. Rackets made between 1890 to 1920.
 They need to be in good condition.
 The "Fishtail", "Bobtail" and "Fantail" racket handles are some of the most sought after by collectors.
 Many antique dealers suggest that any warp and the keeping of the original broken strings add to the character of the racket and during the last couple of years we have seen many of these rackets selling for several thousand pounds.
 If you are buying an expensive antique violin you would not expect to buy it with broken strings, and therefore if you are buying an antique racket you should also not have broken strings in it.
-The reason that many rackets are sold with broken strings is the expense of restringing them.
+The reason that many rackets are sold with broken strings is the expense of restringing them to their original condition.
 It is now very difficult to obtain the original natural gut and there are very few stringers that know how to correctly string antique rackets.
 Whilst a couple of small string breaks may not affect the value of the racket, gaps in the centre of the racket will.

-3. Modern Unique rackets that were produced in just small quantities and are very rare.
-There are just a small number that appear on the market every few years and usually end up being purchased by museums.
+5. Modern Unique rackets that were produced in just small quantities and are very rare.
+There are just a small number that appear on the market every few years.

 Dating: Many wood rackets are difficult to date precisely.
 Some rackets were manufactured and sold over a long period of time.
 The Dunlop Maxply Fort was manufactured almost unchanged from 1932 to 1985